-This means for investors in the asset accumulation stage of their journey, the more capital growth you achieve (even at the cost of lower rental income) the more wealth you will accumulate in the long term.
+This means for investors in the asset accumulation stage of their journey, the more capital growth they achieve (even at the cost of lower rental income) the more wealth they will accumulate in the long term.

 The bottom line is that if you build a substantial asset base over time you’ll have choices about how to live your life and if you don’t have a big asset base your choices will be more limited.

 Rule 2: Demographics will drive our property markets

 Is assessing demographics an integral part of the way that you build your property portfolio?

 If not you could be missing the key to building long-term wealth without significant risk.

 Understanding demographics could and should be the final piece of the puzzle for you during the decision-making process.

 It is certainly something we monitor very closely at Metropole as we understand that demographic changes will be more important in the medium to long term than the short-term effects of interest rate changes or government incentives.

 After all, we are looking for locations that can ride out a downturn and produce above-average rates of return in the good times.